Akihabara Super Potato

 The first two floors have a cozy atmosphere, full of antique TVs showing the main screen of classic games.
 Some of the televisions have controls with which you can try the old games again, for free.
 Of course, there is background music and all the songs are of retro video games, giving us the feeling of having gone back to our childhood.
 On the top floor, there is a collection of video game machines that were formerly used in arcades.
 Here you can play retro video games for a few coins, just like in the 80s or the 90s.

 To enhance your retro experience, a large assortment of classic Japanese sweets that used to be sold in stores 30 years ago are on sale.
 These sweets are called ‘dagashi’ which literally means ‘economic sweets’.
-It is impressive that in a city as modern as Akihabara where you can find the newest anime, you can also find a classic shop that invites the visitor to take a trip to the origin of Akihabara’s culture of the present.
+It is impressive that in a neighborhood as modern as Akihabara where you can find the newest anime, you can also find a classic shop that invites the visitor to take a trip to the origin of Akihabara’s culture of the present.
 If you like classic video games and you want to relive the excitement of your childhood, then be sure not to skip Super Potato!

 If you want to experience Akihabara to the fullest and get more background information about Japanese subcultures, discovering this area with a private guide would be a great idea.